Silver Chain delivers a comprehensive, community-based RMO training program.

 We are pleased to promote a healthy work/life balance with limited weekend and on-call work.

-The registrar training program is supported by a structured educational environment including:
+The RMO training program is supported by a structured educational environment including:

 - specialist consultants and registrars,